yli2565/DocSample/docs/Misc/Meeting Notes/2024-11-05_WISC_meeting.md

 ## Implementation Updates - Zisen
 ### Code Deployment
-- Successfully deployed code to robot
+- Successfully deployed and verify bhuman appraoch to robot
 - Working on classification model integration

-### Data Processing
+### Data Processing & training
 - Annotated ~200 gestures from BHuman
-- Most gestures are standing poses
+- Data is small, distribution on gesture is not uniform, most gesture is static
-- Using GRU model with limited success due to small dataset
+- Using CNN+GRU model with limited success due to small dataset and lack of temporal information

 ## Abstract Sim V2 Discussion - Multiple Participants
 ### Current Status - Edison & Josiah
 - Edison working on setup with Abhinav's help
 - Need to calibrate sim to match actual robots

-### Performance Measurement - Jihan
+### Performance Measurement - Zhihan
 - Process: Recording and measuring robot movements
 - Consideration of surface variations
 - Qualitative assessment of movement speeds